callumlocke/join-table/README.md

 #### getLefts()

-Returns a [Set] of all the ‘left’ values.
+Returns a [Set] of all the ‘left’ values in the table.

 #### getRights()

-Returns a [Set] of all the ‘right’ values.
+Returns a [Set] of all the ‘right’ values in the table.

 #### size

 The number of joins currently in the table.
-Note that joins are unique, so if you call `.add('x', 'y')` twice in a row, the second will have no effect on the size.
+Note that joins are unique, so if you call `.add(x, y)` twice in a row, the second call will have no effect on the size.

 ## Iterating

 Join tables are [iterable].
-Each iteration is given a two-item array in the form `left, right`:
+Each iteration receives a two-item array in the form `[left, right]`:

 ```js
 const table = new JoinTable();